open-pages-org/LatchyProbe/README.md

 Having a printer with no auto bed leveling is frustrating.
 While BL-Touch is a common choice, inductive probes are simple off-the-shelf items.
 Klicky and Unklicky probes can be printed but need magnets.
 What if there was an alternative that you could easily print and only needs a few parts that you probably already have?

 The inspiration for this is the Klicky probe (and other similar devices) that have led the way.
-The objectives for this project are almost identical to the Klicky objectives: [Klicky Probe Objectives](https://github.com/jlas1/Klicky-Probe/blob/main/README.md).
+The objectives for this project are almost identical to the Klicky objectives [here](https://github.com/jlas1/Klicky-Probe/blob/main/README.md).

-All the details are shared [here](https://github.com/open-pages-org/LatchyProbe) in Github
+All the details, instructions and printable parts for the Latchy Probe are shared [here](https://github.com/open-pages-org/LatchyProbe) in Github, contributions to the project are welcome.

 ## Objectives
 - Drop-in replacement for Omron TL-Q5MC2 or PL-08N2 (no need to replace the toolhead)